-The Committee of Sponsoring Organizations of the Treadway Commission (COSO) was originally formed to enable the National Commission on Fraudulent Financial Reporting.
-It was founded by five major professional associations, The American Accounting Organization (AAA), American Institute of Certified Public Accountants (AICPA), Financial Executives International (FEI), Institute of Internal Auditors (IIA), and Institute of Management Accountants (IMA) Organizations seeking to scale find that the COSO framework offers an approach to enterprise risk management (ERM) sensitive to variability from one organization to the next.
+The Committee of Sponsoring Organizations of the Treadway Commission (COSO) was formed initially to enable the National Commission on Fraudulent Financial Reporting.
+It was founded by five significant professional associations: The American Accounting Association (AAA), the American Institute of Certified Public Accountants (AICPA), Financial Executives International (FEI), the Institute of Internal Auditors (IIA), and the Institute of Management Accountants (IMA) Organizations seeking to find that the COSO internal control framework offers an approach to Enterprise Risk Management (ERM) sensitive to variability from one organization to the next.

 The COSO framework provides an applied risk management approach to internal controls.
 Applicable to both external financial reporting and internal control activities, the COSO framework focuses on the interrelationships between stakeholders and processes.

 Centralizing on adequate internal controls, COSO aids companies in meeting Sarbanes-Oxley (SOX) requirements.
 Revised in 2013, it continually updates guidance, expanding to include Enterprise Risk Management (ERM) and sustainability reporting.

 The COSO framework, originating from a private-sector initiative involving organizations like the AICPA, IMA, AAA, IIA, and FEI, emphasizes fostering an effective internal control system.
 Its core aim is to facilitate fraud deterrence by establishing a robust control environment and control activities.

 Aligned with the board of directors oversight and senior management decision-making, COSO ensures adherence to ethical values and achieving objectives.
 It aids in crafting an organizational structure that aligns with financial reporting requirements, particularly for public companies.